Economics for the real world

 The Department of Agricultural and Applied Economics at the University of Wisconsin-Madison was the first such specialized department in the world.
 Growing from its original focus on issues of land, forests and farm management, the department is continually evolving to address the needs of students, the state of Wisconsin, the nation, and the world.

 With research, teaching, and outreach focused on environmental and resource economics, agricultural economics, international development, and community economic development, our faculty’s work addresses some of the world’s most pressing current problems.
 As one of the top departments in the country, the future of AAE is brighter than ever.

-- November 2TBA - Jeremy Magruder, University of California, BerkeleyDepartment Seminar12:00 PM, Taylor-Hibbard Seminar Room (Rm103)
+- May 3TBA - Derek Lemoine, University of ArizonaDepartment Seminar12:00 PM, Taylor-Hibbard Seminar Room (Rm103)